 Loosen the bolts securing the turbocharger to the bracket.

-Check the radial and axial play of the turbocharger rotor.
+Check the radial and axial clearances of the turbocharger rotor.
 If axial or radial play is felt, the turbocharger must be replaced.

-Before installing, lubricate the turbocharger bearings by injecting 25 cm3 of engine oil into the turbocharger lubrication hole.
+Before installation, lubricate the turbocharger bearings by injecting 25 cm³ of engine oil into the turbocharger lubrication hole.

 Attach the exhaust manifold and front pipe to the turbocharger.
-Replace gaskets.
-Tighten the nuts to the required torque.
+Replace the gaskets.
+Tighten the nuts to the specified torque.

 Further installation is carried out in the reverse order of removal.

 Before starting the engine, disconnect the wire from the negative terminal of the ignition coil.
-To increase the oil pressure and fill the lubrication system, turn the engine crankshaft for 20 with the starter.
+To increase oil pressure and fill the lubrication system, turn the engine crankshaft with the starter for 20 seconds.
 Connect the wire to the negative terminal of the ignition coil and start the engine.
-It is possible to increase the engine crankshaft speed no earlier than 30 s after starting.
+The engine crankshaft speed can be increased no earlier than 30 seconds after starting.